Enforcement

 This approach requires PodNodeSelector Admission Controller plugin to be active.
 If the plugin is not active, the pods will be scheduled to any node.
 If your distribution does not support this feature, you can use Expression Node Selectors.

-The label pool=renewable is defined as .spec.nodeSelector in the tenant manifest:
+The label pool=renewable is defined as .spec.nodeSelector in the Tenant manifest:

 apiVersion: capsule.clastix.io/v1beta2